EN Environmental responsibility

 How do we handle waste?

-As part of its environmental protection efforts, Česká pošta, s.p. strives to manage waste as economically as possible.
-For 2025, Česká pošta has concluded waste management service agreements for all seven regions.
-Framework agreements (26) have also been concluded for 2023–2025 for the provision of services for the collection and disposal of hazardous and other waste from selected facilities where this hazardous waste is generated, primarily transport centers, the Central Printing House in Prague, DSPU, DEP, etc. In order to comply with the reporting obligation for 2024 by February 28, 2025, 2,034 reports on waste production and management were submitted through the Integrated System for the Fulfilment of Reporting Obligations in the Environmental Sector, thereby fulfilling the legal obligation.
+As part of its environmental protection efforts, Česká pošta strives to manage waste as efficiently as possible.
+For 2025, Česká pošta has concluded waste management service contracts for all seven regions.
+Framework agreements (26) were also concluded for the years 2023–2025 for the collection and disposal of hazardous and other waste from selected premises where such hazardous waste is generated, primarily transport centres, the Prague Central Printing Works, DSPU, DEP, etc. As part of fulfilling the reporting obligations for 2025 by the deadline of 28 February 2026, 1,919 Reports on Waste Generation and Management were submitted via the Integrated System for Fulfilment of Reporting Obligations in the Field of the Environment, thereby fulfilling the statutory obligation.

 * from packaging that ČP places on the market